 - Do not store Login ID and Password or PIN on the computer

-- Regularly change password or PIN and avoid using easy-to-guess passwords suck as names or birthdays.
-Password should be a combination of characters (uppercase and lowercase) andnumbers should be at least 8 characters in length.
+- Regularly change password or PIN and avoid using easy-to-guess passwords such as names or birthdays.
+Passwords require a combination of characters (uppercase and lowercase) with at least 2 letters and 2 numbers.
+We strongly suggest that passwords should be at least 8 characters in length.

 - b) Keep personal information private.